ncatlab/nlab-content/pages/18162.md

    Every $T2\frac{1}{2}$ space is also Hausdorff.

+### Completely Hausdorff spaces

-*  $X$ is completely Hausdorff, or completely T2, if any two distinct points in X are separated by a continuous function, i.e.
+$X$ is completely Hausdorff, or completely T2, if any two distinct points in X are separated by a continuous function, i.e.

    $$
      \{x,y\} \hookrightarrow  {X}